Contribution to vocational training (MFF)

 The rate of the legal contribution to vocational training is 1% of the gross wage bill.

-Gross payroll is the total annual amount of taxable remuneration and all benefits in kind paid to employees.
-This includes not only wages and employee contributions, but also bonuses, allowances, tips, etc.
+The wage bill Gross is the total annual amount of taxable remuneration and all benefits in kind paid to employees.
+It therefore includes: salaries and employee contributions, remuneration paid to social agents but also bonuses, allowances, tips, etc.

-In addition to 1%, where employees are employed in CSD: titleContent, a specific contribution of 1% the gross wage bill paid to CSD holders is also due.
+In addition to 0.55%, where employees are employed in CSD: titleContent, a CPF-CDD contribution is due.
+It rises to 1% of the wage bill paid to holders of a fixed-term contract.

 Temporary work sector